gaf3/python-relations-sql/README.md

 Module for interacting with Relations and SQL

-This is an abstract library that'll be used to create libraries for pymysql, psycopg2, sqlite3, etc.
+This is an abstract library that'll be used to inject into the source libraries for pymysql, psycopg2, sqlite3, etc.

-But here's some of the main unittests so you get the general idea.
+But folks may find it useful for their usages.
+So here's some of the main unittests so you get the general idea.

 # import